Serve a Text Generator with Request Batching#

 Note

-By default, Ray Serve performs opportunistic batching.
-This means that as soon as the batch handler is called, the method is executed without waiting for a full batch.
-If there are more queries available after this call finishes, the larger batch may be executed.
-You can tune this behavior using the batch_wait_timeout_s option to @serve.batch (defaults to 0).
-Increasing this timeout may improve throughput at the cost of latency under low load.
+Ray Serve uses opportunistic batching by default - executing requests as soon as they arrive without waiting for a full batch.
+You can adjust this behavior using batch_wait_timeout_s in the @serve.batch decorator to trade increased latency for increased throughput (defaults to 0).
+Increasing this value may improve throughput at the cost of latency under low load.

 Next, define a deployment that takes in a list of input strings and runs vectorized text generation on the inputs.